-The implications of a broader understanding of the contribution made by NATO A&S Power to C-IED operations relate fundamentally to its operational application, achieved through the provision of relevant E&T to all those individuals, organisations and other entities with an interest or role to play in delivering NATO A&S Power.
-In addition to E&T, the major themes identified, in particular the need for agile, responsive supporting processes and the judicious combination of existing intelligence collection and sensing technologies and capabilities, have implications for the planning and execution of operations and in the development of future NATO A&S capabilities and TTPs.
+The implications of a broader understanding of the contribution made by NATO A&S Power to C-IED relate fundamentally to its real-world application, achieved through the provision of relevant E&T to all those individuals, organisations and agencies with an interest, or role to play, in delivering NATO A&S Power.
+In addition to E&T, the major themes identified, including the need for agile, responsive supporting processes and the judicious combination of existing intelligence collection and sensing technologies and capabilities, have implications for the planning and execution of operations and in the development of future NATO A&S capabilities and TTPs.